UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   4. User chooses the desired location and name of the file.
   5. User clicks the "Save" button or "Enter".
   6. File is saved.
-  7. Both Save file dialog and Menu dialog are closed.
+  7. Save file dialog is closed.

 [Back to top](#user-stories)